adair-kovac/weather-dataset-test-cases/proposed_test_cases/1_prototype_test_cases.md

        - Only the initial conditions
        - The entire forecast
        - Random access to a specific forecast hour
+    - Merge of any separate datasets being written

 - Whole data use cases:
     - Calculate the spatial average of a variable at the initial time